Ericsson/dataplanebook/src/work/work.rst

 Run to Completion
 -----------------

+XXX: Rename sequential?

 This section describes a simple work scheduling model, which in its most basic form, work isn't really scheduled at all.

 The run-to-completion model entails:

-1. Use :ref:`data plane threading <Data Plane Threading>`.
+1. The use of :ref:`data plane threading <Data Plane Threading>`.
-2. Have every :term:`EAL thread` poll a set of sources of work.
+2. Every :term:`EAL thread` poll a set of sources of work.
 3. Upon retrieving an item of work (e.g., by retrieving a packet from a :term:`NIC` RX queue) the EAL thread will continue to work on this task, without interruption, until it is finished.

-*Finished* here means that all application-internal state changes related a particular input has occurred, and any output related to those set of inputs that can been produced, have been produced.
+*Finished* here means that all application-internal state changes related a particular input has been performed, and any output related to those set of inputs that can been produced, have been produced.

 Outputs which cannot be produced because some information is not yet available, or where the output must be produced at some particular